-Compared to the other adventure and high passes treks, the Everest high pass is the most adventurous one in Nepal.
-This trek makes your adventure Himalayan journey because of physical and altitude challenges.
-Also, the trek has some unclear paths while crossing the glacier and walking on the snow.
+Compared to the other adventure and High Pass Treks, the Everest high pass is the Most Adventurous one in Nepal.
+This Trek makes your experience Himalayan journey because of physical and altitude challenges.
+Also, the tour has unclear paths while crossing the glacier and walking on the snow.

-Not many people do this trek so finding a trail also can be difficult somewhere.
+Not many people do this Trek, so finding a trail can be challenging.
 So, hiring a guide who knows the trial is highly suggested.
-The other high passes treks have only one pass each but you need to cross three passes during this trek.
-Of course, passing 3 big passes makes it a more adventurous trek than passing only a single pass.
+The other High Pass Treks have only one pass each, but you must cross three passes during this Trek.
+Of course, passing three big Passes makes it a more adventurous tour than passing only a single Pass.

 High Passes Everest Trek Equipment List

 Going for any mountain trip should have good quality Trekking equipment.
 You need to have Trekking gear for every easy and regular trek.
 But you need extra special Trekking gear for the Everest High Passes.
 You know you should carry the necessary equipment, but what are they?
 Then You can check the list below.

 - Duffel bag or rucksack (60 plus L)

 - Daypack (for your valuable rain gear that you will use during the daytime)

 - A few pairs of trekking trousers (half and full)

 - Sun hat